-The following unaudited pro forma as adjusted condensed consolidated financial data of the Company is based upon historical consolidated financial statements of the Company as adjusted to give effect to the impact of the transactions described above and the sale of 12,500,000 shares in this offering at an assumed initial public offering price of \$16.00 per share, the net proceeds of which will be used to repay certain outstanding indebtedness.
+The following unaudited pro forma as adjusted condensed consolidated financial data of the Company is based upon historical consolidated financial statements of the Company as adjusted to give effect to the impact of the transactions described above and the sale of 14,000,000 shares in this offering at the initial public offering price of \$16.00 per share, the net proceeds of which will be used to repay certain outstanding indebtedness including a portion of the senior subordinated notes.
 The unaudited pro forma condensed consolidated balance sheet as of March 25, 2000 gives effect to the offering, assuming that this had occurred on March 25, 2000.
-The unaudited pro forma condensed consolidated statement of income for the year ended becember 25, 1999, gives effect to the recapitalization, the acquisition of Sierra, the acquisition of an additional 16% of the equity of Charles River Japan, the sale of the product line and the offering, as if these transactions had occurred at the beginning of the period presented.
+The unaudited pro forma condensed consolidated statement of income for the year ended December 25, 1999, gives effect to the recapitalization, the acquisition of Sierra, the acquisition of the additional 16% of the equity of Charles River Japan, the sale of the product line and the offering, as if these transactions had occurred at the beginning of the period presented.
 The unaudited pro forma condensed consolidated statement of income for the three months ended March 25, 2000 gives effect to the acquisition of Charles River Japan and this offering, as if these transactions had occurred at the beginning of the period presented.